mucommander/mucommander/package/readme.txt

 - The row-filtering in the shortucts preferences tab now matches the specified input also against the tooltip of the row (the action's description).
 - Theme preferences for Shell renamed to Terminal and now both the Terminal and Run Command dialog use configured colors and font.
 - Google Drive: file queries can return up to 1000 files (was 100).
+- Set the 'File version' property of the 'mucommander.exe' file to the application version.

 Localization:
 -